Meta facebook tracking pixel

 Thumbnail of the PDF version of Colostomy: Finding Resources and Support

-Download a PDF(320 KB) of this publication or order a free print copy.
+Download a PDF(320 KB) of this publication.

 This fact sheet is supported by Bristol Myers Squibb.

-Last updated May 08, 2022
+Last updated Sunday, May 8, 2022

 The information presented in this publication is provided for your general information only.
 It is not intended as medical advice and should not be relied upon as a substitute for consultations with qualified health professionals who are aware of your specific situation.
 We encourage you to take information and questions back to your individual health care provider as a way of creating a dialogue and partnership about your cancer and your treatment.